 Jhapa Leprosy Reduction

 New leprosy cases amongst children is an indicator that there is active transmission of leprosy in a community.
-In the past year, among the new cases registered, it was identified that 43% of those were in children.
-This is significantly higher than the national average of 7%.
+In Jhapa, the number of new child cases is significantly higher than the national average.

-Continuing our partnership with Nepal Leprosy Fellowship (NLF) in Jhapa, eastern Nepal, targeted support will be provided in 6 municipalities to decrease the proportion of leprosy case numbers in children under 18 years to less than 10%.
+The Jhapa Leprosy Reduction project aims to decrease the proportion of leprosy case numbers in children under 18 years to less than 10% in 6 municipalities.

-Maintaining our partnership with the Ministry of Health, the project will roll out a leprosy screening package in schools, in collaboration with local health workers.
+Maintaining a close partnership with the Ministry of Health, the project will roll out a leprosy screening package in schools, in collaboration with local health workers.
 The package includes screening of students, education on leprosy to teachers, parents and school nurses, and comprehensive contact tracing of students diagnosed with leprosy.

-In addition, previously recorded leprosy cases who were not followed up at the time, will be contacted to conduct comprehensive contact tracing within their communities.
+In addition, previously recorded leprosy cases not followed up at the time of diagnosis, are contacted to conduct comprehensive contact tracing within their communities.
 This ensures that communities with potential leprosy cases in the area, who may not have links to the schools, will be reached.

-The project will also continue their work to strengthen leprosy services within the health posts so that patients can receive appropriate care from skilled health workers.
+The project will also works to strengthen leprosy services within the health posts so that patients can receive appropriate care from skilled health workers.

 Please note: Donations of $2 or more are tax-deductible.
 Due to added security measures, donations below $10 can no longer be processed online.
 To make a gift $9 or less, please call us on 1800 LEPROSY (1800 537 767).